Yahweasel/libav.js/README.md

 disabled, so libav.js will run in the main thread (i.e., will run in `"direct"` mode).
 This is synchronous, so usually undesirable.
 Note that if you're loading libav.js *in* a worker, it may be reasonable to set `noworker`, and make libav.js synchronous with your worker thread.
-However, in that case, you must set `LibAV.nolibavworker = true` before loading; this tells the loading code of libav.js that it is not running in a worker that it created, and so should not load its own worker code.
-Otherwise, loading it `noworker` in a worker is likely to fail, as it will interfere with your own worker's message handling.

 If `yesthreads` is set (and `nothreads` is not set) and threads are supported (see